yevgeniyT/Country-app-frontend-project/README.md

 ## Submission

-- [ ] Fork and clone this repository. **Make a pull request to this repository as soon as you make your first commit** - you dont have to wait until you finish the project.
+- [ ] Fork and clone this repository. **Make a pull request to this repository as soon as you make your first commit** - you don't have to wait until you finish the project.

 - [ ] Deploy the application and rewrite README file with the link to the deployed application.